 And, I recommend you gather all of your forbearance for a trip to the Farmers Market.

-Here, you’ll encounter not only the very best and most seasonal produce but the strong urge to slap ladies with Bugaboo prams who tell store-holders about Little Dashiell’s sensitivity to pine nuts in a voice so loud that it is not equalled by the hum of the 4WD engines on which these wankers’ ride.
+Here, you’ll encounter not only the very best and most seasonal produce but the strong urge to slap ladies with Bugaboo prams who tell store-holders about Little Dashiell’s sensitivity to pine nuts in a voice so loud that it is not equaled by the hum of the 4WD engines on which these wankers’ ride.

 Actually, this paralysis of loathing got too much for me.
 I actually couldn’t spend another Saturday watching some poor child cry with the sort of disappointment that only soy ice-cream can engender.
-So we started a vegie garden and have harvested many kilos of bug-infested rot.
+So we started a veggie garden and have harvested many kilos of bug-infested rot.